azat-co/practicalnode/chapter10/chapter10.md

 Express.js in Production
 ========================

-In Express.js, use if/else statements to check for `NODE_ENV` values to use different level of server logs.
-For development we want more information but in production stack and exceptions might reveal a vulnerability so we hide them:
+In Express.js, use if/else statements to check for `NODE_ENV` values to use different levels of server logs.
+For development, we want more information, but in production, stack and exceptions might reveal a vulnerability, so we hide them:

 ```js
 const errorHandler = require('errorhandler')